This post may contain affiliate links. Please read our disclosure policy.

 What’s a holiday season without eggnog?
 For one thing, it could not be merrier.

-In my family, spiked eggnog is the staple that comes out at parties, family dinners, and mostly “just because.”
+In my family, spiked eggnog is a holiday tradition that comes out at parties, family dinners, and mostly “just because.”
 We always make extra, and it always goes faster than we expected.
+It could be from the daily splash in our morning coffee.

-I like my eggnog creamy, smooth, and fresher than anything you’ll find at the store.
-This recipe only takes 5 minutes to come together and is written for easy customization.
+I like my eggnog creamy, smooth, and fresher than any store-bought eggnog which is also loaded with high fructose corn syrup.
+This eggnog recipe only takes 5 minutes to make and is written for easy customization.
 Whether you prefer bourbon or rum, this recipe is like holiday spirit in a cup.

 Eggnog in a white mug with a black and white sweater cozy.